-Rishika has had the opportunity to work alongside many charities that help vulnerable clients such as the National Centre of Domestic Violence, Asian’s women centre, North Kensington law centre and UNICEF.
-She enjoys fundraising for Charities and travelling in her spare time.
+Rishika has worked alongside many charities that help vulnerable clients; such as the National centre of Domestic Violence, Asian’s women centre, North Kensington law centre and UNICEF.